-We retweet as many automotive recall notices as we can for the safety of our followers.
+We retweet important automotive recall notices for the safety of our followers.
 Lately the vast majority revolve around the widening recall of Takata air bags.
 Millions of cars and drivers are affected, and in light of this, I couldn’t ignore something that I had seen some months ago.

 While driving a busy four lane highway, I was passed by a young woman in an SUV traveling at a pretty high rate of speed, clearly in a hurry to get wherever she needed to get.
 But what got my attention was her position behind the wheel.
 She was sitting bolt upright, using her arms to hold herself forward with her chin literally riding above the steering wheel.